manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 Note: We use a `.cov` extention on the `merged.cov` to make it easy to use `cover/*.out` in scripting.

-And that's it!
-Victory!
-We can see our total coverage.
+Inspect the contents of your new `merged.cov` file and try not to get drunk with power.

 ### Conclusion

 Now our build pipeline prints out our integration test coverage percentage collected from all our go services, and combined into a final figure.

-For us at Manabie, we output this percent in our CI logs, and soon will add a rule that prevents pull requests from being mergable if they decreases this percent.
+For us at Manabie, we output this percent in our CI logs, and we set a rule that prevents pull requests from being mergeable if they decrease this percent.